United States Postal Service

 Problem

-When users are browsing and comparing plans they have the option to access more plan details where they are brought to a plan details page.
-During testing, we found that although this page in the legacy version had lots of information, users had a hard time finding information that was relevant to them.
+When users are browsing and comparing plans, they have the option to access more plan details, which brings them to a dedicated plan details page.
+During testing, we found that while this page in the legacy version had a lot of information, users struggled to find what was relevant to them.

-The legacy details page featured a laundry list of costs for treatments.
-Here we saw users scrolling through the monotonous list without much of care for any of the details.
+The legacy details page featured a laundry list of treatment costs, and we observed users scrolling through it without much care for any of the details.

 - USPS Active Employee